2sic/2sxc-docs/2sxc Docs Generator/basics/mobile-apps/index.md

 ## Native Mobile Apps

-If you have a Native Mobile App for Android or iOS and need to get either 2sxc Data or DNN Data to that App, you should check out:
+If you have a Native Mobile App for Android or iOS and need to get either 2sxc Data or Dnn Data to that App, you should check out:

 1. [Headless Web APIs](xref:WebApi.Headless.Index)
 1. [Custom WebAPIs](xref:WebApi.Custom.Index)